English | Nederlands

 Summary of broadband development in the Netherlands

-The Digital Agenda for the Netherlands and sequentially the new Dutch Digitalisation Strategy comply with the targets of the Digital Agenda for Europe.
+The Dutch Digitalisation Strategy and the Connectivity Action Plan comply with the Gigabit Society targets.
 The Netherlands is one of the top ranking member states in terms of NGA coverage and aims to remain the European digital leader providing high-quality connectivity that serves a wide range of demands and is available at competitive prices anytime and everywhere.
 Currently, almost 98% of urban and rural areas in the Netherlands have been covered with NGA network (min.
 30 Mbps).

 National broadband strategy and policy

 - In the Netherlands, several public authorities including local municipalities, regional provinces and on a national level, the Ministry of Economic Affairs and Climate Policy (Ministerie van Economische Zaken en Klimaat) are responsible for broadband development in the country.

 - The Authority for Consumers and Markets (Autoriteit Consument & Markt) oversees fair competition as well as consumer protection in the energy, telecommunication, transport and postal services sector.